 For example, in my question, my answer is: “I am not moving in life because I took a lot of my time and put it into reading books.
 How many hours each week are you actually doing the work for your dreams?”

-This is where my brain started talking and defending itself telling that, “But I am reading self help books and learning a lot.”
+This is where my brain started talking and defending itself telling me, “But I am reading self-help books and learning a lot.”

 But I know I have to be completely honest.